Interested in Studying Statistics at BU?

 Each position funded by a fellowship, grant, or teaching fellowship includes tuition and fees (the number of courses varies depending on duties), as well as a stipend for the 9-month academic year.
 Moreover, in most cases, our commitment of financial support is for at least five years of graduate study, subject to your making satisfactory progress toward your degree.
 Also, many of our students receive two or three months of summer support funded via grants and teaching opportunities, or externally via short-term memberships in national institutes, such as the Math Science Research Institute in Berkeley, California.
 In addition, our students have been successful in finding summer internships, with recent students spending time at places like AT&T Labs, Pfizer, the Royal Bank of Canada, and Hartford.

 A great deal of additional information on admissions generally at Boston University may be found at the website of the Graduate School of Arts and Sciences.
 I encourage you to visit this site.
 If you have further questions about studying statistics in our department, please contact my colleague, Prof. Uri Eden (firstname.lastname@example.org), the Associate Director of the Program in Statistics.
-For more general question about our Department’s graduate program as a whole (which allows for study in a variety of areas in mathematics), please contact our Director of Graduate Admissions, Prof. Robert Pollack (email@example.com)
+For more general question about our department’s graduate program as a whole (which allows for study in a variety of areas in mathematics), please contact the department directly, email@example.com.

 Prof. Eric Kolaczyk